jpacg/awesome-stars/README.md

 - [tbxark/rmtrash](https://github.com/tbxark/rmtrash) - rmtrash is a small utility that will move the file to macOS's Trash rather than obliterating the file (as rm does).
 - [exelban/stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar
 - [Ranchero-Software/NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) - RSS reader for macOS and iOS.
+- [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [PlayCover/PlayCover](https://github.com/PlayCover/PlayCover) - Community fork of PlayCover
 - [manueldidonna/comic2books](https://github.com/manueldidonna/comic2books) - A macOS application to convert manga and comics into EPUB format for Apple Books and other e-reader devices
 - [alienator88/Pearcleaner](https://github.com/alienator88/Pearcleaner) - A free, source-available and fair-code licensed mac app cleaner
-- [MrKai77/Loop](https://github.com/MrKai77/Loop) - Window management made elegant.
+- [mrkai77/Loop](https://github.com/mrkai77/Loop) - Window management made elegant.
 - [Caldis/Mos](https://github.com/Caldis/Mos) - 一个用于在 macOS 上平滑你的鼠标滚动效果或单独设置滚动方向的小工具, 让你的滚轮爽如触控板  |  A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
 - [lihaoyun6/QuickRecorder](https://github.com/lihaoyun6/QuickRecorder) - A lightweight screen recorder based on ScreenCapture Kit for macOS / 基于 ScreenCapture Kit 的轻量化多功能 macOS 录屏工具
 - [rileytestut/Delta](https://github.com/rileytestut/Delta) - Delta is an all-in-one classic video game emulator for non-jailbroken iOS devices.